Trump dines at a restaurant near the White House to promote his DC crime crackdown

 “‘I love the smell of deportations in the morning,’” Trump wrote on his social media site.
 “Chicago about to find out why it’s called the Department of WAR.”

-In the post, Trump offered no details beyond the label “Chipocalypse Now,” a play on the title of Francis Ford Coppola’s dystopian 1979 film set in the Vietnam War, in which a character says: “I love the smell of napalm in the morning.”
+In the post, Trump offered no details beyond the label “Chipocalypse Now,” a play on the title of Francis Ford Coppola’s 1979 Vietnam War film, in which a character says, “I love the smell of napalm in the morning.”

-That post came after last week, when Trump signed an executive order seeking to rename the Defense Department as the Department of War — even after months of campaigning to be considered for the Nobel Peace Prize.
+Last week, Trump signed an executive order seeking to rename the Defense Department as the Department of War — even after months of campaigning to be considered for the Nobel Peace Prize.
 The renaming requires congressional approval.

 In his own post in response, Democratic Illinois Gov. JB Pritzker called Trump a “wannabe dictator.”
 He has joined state and city officials — and many Chicago residents — in decrying the idea of a federal crackdown as unnecessary.